AKELASCOUNCIL.COM

 Complete Basic Training

-You will best prepared if you complete online or in-person Cub Scout training for your position, including youth protection training.
+You will best prepared if you complete online or in-person Cub Scout training for your position, including Safeguarding Youth training.

 Training is available at my.scouting.org.